TeamMonumenta/scripted-quests/README.md

 - Reloads Quest NPCs and Quest Compass.
 - Provides helpful debugging to resolve problems with any files that fail to load.
 - Hover over the error messages in chat for more information.

+`/clickable <label>`
+- permission: `scriptedquests.clickable`
+- Runs the clickable with the specified label.
+This is useful for giving non-op players access to pre-prepared command bundles

+`/timerdebug <enabledOnly>`
+- permission: `scriptedquests.timerdebug`
+- Shows a list of all the currently loaded timers.
+If `enabledOnly` is true, will only show timers that are currently active due to players matching the range criteria

+`/setvelocity <@a> <x> <y> <z>`
+- permission: `scriptedquests.setvelocity`
+- Sets the velocity of the targeted entity to x y z.

+`/schedule function <namespace:path/to/function> <ticks>`
+- permission: `scriptedquests.schedulefunction`
+- Schedules a function to run #ticks later.
+This is the exact same function provided in 1.14+, except it also allows the same function to be scheduled more than once.

+`/execute store result score <scoreboardplayer> <objective> run randomnumber <min> <max>`
+- permission: `scriptedquests.randomnumber`
+- Used to store a random number into a scoreboard value. `min` and `max` are inclusive.

+`/leaderboard <@a> <objective> <descending> <page>`
+- permission: `scriptedquests.leaderboard`
+- Shows the targeted players a leaderboard (sorted scoreboard) for the specified objective. `descending` specifies order of results, page specifies which page to show.
+  **For players to be able to use the << >> arrows, they need to have this permission**.
+  This of course also lets them generate leaderboards for any scoreboard on the server.

+`/haspermission <@a> <permission.node>`
+- permission: `scriptedquests.haspermission`
+- Utility function to tell the player that runs the command whether the target player(s) have the specified permission node or not.
+Also returns success/fail so you can use it with /execute store

+`/giveloottable <@a> "<namespace:path/to/table>" [count]`
+- permission: `scriptedquests.giveloottable`
+- Gives all the items from the specified loot table to the specified players `count` times

+`/generatecode <@a> "<seed>"`
+- permission: `scriptedquests.generatecode`
+- Generates a unique three-word code for that player.
+This code will only work for that player and the seed specified.
+Redeemed with `/code`.
+This is useful for building cross-map functionality

+`/code <word1> <word2> <word3>`
+- permission: `scriptedquests.code`
+- Redeems a code for the player running the command.
+Will only do something if there is a code file with the same seed as the code was generated for, and the code was generated by the player attempting to redeem it.
+  **For players to be able to redeem codes they need this permission!**
+  This is highly resistant to guessing - players would have to guess ~130k combinations on average to brute force this.

 ## <a name="capabilities"></a>Current Capabilities:
 prerequisites: